allensun623/3d-portfolio/README.md

 <p align="center">
   <samp>
     <br>
-    「 I'm Allen Sun, a full stack software engineer on a mission to transform ideas into stunning 3D realities. 」
+    「 A full stack software engineer on a mission to transform ideas into stunning 3D realities. 」
     <br>
     <br>
   </samp>